PaystackHQ/paystack-android/README.md

  2. Confirm that the authorization is reusable by checking `data.authorization.reusable` which is true in this case.
  Once both pass, you can save the authorization code against the customer's email.

-### 6. Charging a card authorization from your server in future
+### 6) Charging a card authorization from your server in future
-To charge an authorization saved from concluding chargeCard, you need its authorization code and the custmer's email.
-The `charge_authorization` endpoint is documented [here](https://developers.paystack.co/docs/charging-returning-customers).
+To charge an authorization saved from concluding `chargeCard`, you need its authorization code and the customer's email.
+Our [Recurring Charge](https://paystack.com/docs/payments/recurring-charges) documentation provides more information about charging an authorization.

 ## Testing your implementation
 You can (and should) test your implementation of the Paystack Android library in your Android app.
 You need the details of an actual debit/credit card to do this, so we provide ##_test cards_## for your use instead of using your own debit/credit cards.
-You may find test cards on [this Paystack documentation page](https://developers.paystack.co/docs/test-cards).
+Kindly reference our [Test Payments](https://paystack.com/docs/payments/test-payments) documentation for test cards.

 To try out the OTP flow, we have provided a test "verve" card: